APrettyCoolProgram/DotfilesAndGistsEtc/README.md

 <h4 align="center"> Current stable release: <a href=https://github.com/APrettyCoolProgram/dotfiles-gists-etc/releases/tag/1.0>1.0</a> (released MM/DD/YY)</h4>

-This project is a collection of my dotfiles and gists, wrapped in a standard template for a project README.md.
+Dotfiles & Gists, Etc. is a collection of my various dotfiles and gists, wrapped in a standard template for a project README.md.

-For example, this is the part of the README.md that you would use to describe your project and what it can be used for.
-Maybe write about why you created the project (I wanted all of my dotfiles and code snippits in one place), or why other people would care about it.
-What makes this project unique?
-Why would somebody want to use it?
-Those sorts of things.

-Also, put a screenshot here that does a lets users know what the look-and-feel of your project is - maybe a login screen, or something.
+Maybe
+> Put a cool quote here? - me

+Here is a screenshot, so you know what it looks like:

 <p align="center">
     <img align="center" src="https://github.com/APrettyCoolProgram/dotfiles-gists-etc/blob/master/AppData/Image/Project/dotfiles-gists-etc-project-screenshot-00.png" alt="Alternate text for image" width="600">